Last Updated on 17 February, 2021 by Veronica

 11. Vinita, Oklahoma

 Vinita is Oklahoma’s second-oldest city.
-It is one of the towns that experienced the Trail of Tears first-hand, which was the forced removal of the Cherokee people from their native lands.
+One of the towns that experienced the Trail of Tears first-hand was the forced removal of the Cherokee people from their native lands.

 Hotel Vinita